Dr. Bruce N. Walker

 Dr. Yee Chieh Chew

-Yee Chieh earned her PhD in the School of Interactive Computing in the HCC program.
+Yee Chieh earned her PhD in the School of Interactive Computing in the HCC program, in 2014.
 Her interests include studying the effect of introducing educational and assistive technology in STEM classes for students with visual impairment.
 Denise was also a researcher on the Auditory Graphs project.
-Yee Chieh took a position as User Experience Researcher at Kaiser Permanente.
+Yee Chieh is currently a User Experience Researcher at Moveworks.

 [Dissertation: "Assessing the use of auditory graphs for middle school mathematics"]